DonAnthonyLee/BeSunPinyin/README.md

 If anything blocked booting, you can press the SPACE when booting and select "Disable user add-ons" to disable it.

++ Windows

+Copy the file named "SunPinyin.dll" (code signed if necessary) to %APPDATA\eime\addons, then restart the implementation of EIME.

+*Note: You can copy the files named "libsunpinyin.dll" and "sqlite3.dll" to %APPDATA\eime .*

 + Other platforms

-Copy the file named "SunPinyin.so" or "SunPinyin.dll" to "addons" directory of EIME, then restart the implementation of EIME.
+Copy the file named "SunPinyin.so" to "addons" directory of EIME, then restart the implementation of EIME.

-*Note: You can copy the files named "libsunpinyin.dll" and "libsqlite3.dll" to the the same directory contains "eime.dll" when using Windows.*